mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

 Verify that the new content property works:

+[todo: because we changed the big B into a small b, the old widget in my project was Bbroken.
+If we want the little b thing for some reason, I need to replace step 3 below probably with "delete your old widget, then drag and drop a Group box" widget.]

-1. Go back to Mendix Studio Pro.
+1. Go back to Studio Pro.
 2. Press <kbd>F4</kbd> or select **Project > Synchronize Project Directory** to bring your application in sync with the changes to the **src/GroupBox.xml** file.
 3. Update the group box widget again.
-A content area will appear in the page editor.
+A content area will appear in the page editor:

+INSERT content-area.png

 4. Drag and drop a **Call nanoflow button** widget into the content area.
-5. Create a new nanoflow *ACT_ShowMessage*.
+5. Click **New** and a new nanoflow *ACT_ShowMessage*.
-6. Double-click the button and change the caption to *Show message*.
+6. Double-click the button and change the **Caption** to *Show message*.
 7. Navigate to **ACT_ShowMessage**.
 8. Drag and drop a **Show message** activity onto your nanoflow.
 9. Double-click the activity and add the text *Hello World!* to the **Template**, then click **OK**.
 10. Rerun the app locally.
 11. With the Make it Native app, verify that your button is inside the group box and is triggering a message popup saying **Hello World!**.

+Insert mobile hello world pic

 It would be nice to hide the content area of the group box completely when there is no content added to the group box in Mendix Studio Pro: